Lawrytime/Left-Ventricle-RW-EchoCardio-Segmentation/README.md

 ## Saliency Maps

 In addition to segmentation, saliency maps were generated to visualize the model's attention patterns on the regional walls of the left ventricle.
-Furthermore, learned filters in convolutional layers were visualized to understand the model's feature detection capabilities.
 ![](https://github.com/Lawrytime/Left-Ventricle-RW-EchoCardio-Segmentation/blob/main/assets/Saliency%20Maps.png)

 ##